- 필수 기능

 public class LoginController {

-private User doLogin(String userId, String password) {
+private User doLogin(String userName, String password) {

-User user = checkLogin(userId, password);
+User user = checkLogin(userName, password);

 // if function returns null - user doesn't exist